derektypist/technical-documentation-page/README.md

 Information on User Story was taken from https://en.wikipedia.org/wiki/User_story (Accessed 30 December 2019).

+### Media

+Used Google Fonts for Roboto and Roboto Mono.

 ### Acknowledgements

 Links from British Computer Society (BCS), Institute of Mathematics and its Applications, w3schools.com, Cambridge Python User Group, Code Institute,